KlipperScreen/KlipperScreen/docs/Android.md

 sudo service KlipperScreen start
 ```

+## Doesn't start

+Tipically happens after the user just installed.
+Follow this steps:

+* Reboot the Android device
+* Open the XSDL app and leave it waiting in the blue-screen
+* Reboot the Pi / SBC

 ## Stop Screen Blanking in Xserver-XSDL

 Even after enabling the "Stay Awake" option in the Developer/USB Debugging options of your Android device, the Xserver-XSDL may still go to a black screen but keep the backlight of your device on.
 To keep the screen always active, upon start up of Xserver-XSDL app, select the `Change Device Configuration` at the top of the splash screen and then select the `Command line parameters, one argument per line` option.
 Append the following argument (must be on seperate lines):